DenisKipchakbaev/microservices-cloud-finchley/README.md

 As a base was taken the examples of the Microservices in Action book by John Carnell: https://github.com/carnellj/spmia_overview
-Migrated to Spring Cloud Finchley release (2.0.x).
+Migrated to Spring Cloud Finchley release (2.0.x) and enhanced with additional monitoring and management modules.
-Additional modules have been introduced.

 Project modules configured to run as docker containers as well as separate Spring Boot applications.